Society of Beggars

 Society of Beggars is an Australian alternative rock band based in Melbourne, Victoria.
-Formed by brothers Yianni and Dimitrios (Jim) Michalopoulos, along with drummer Tom "Dibi" Di Biase and later, bassist Zoë Alexa, the group emerged in the 2010s with a sound blending dark psychedelia and classic rock influences.
-Originally from Adelaide, they relocated to Melbourne and released their debut EP, An EP Called Night, in 2017.
+Formed by brothers Yianni and Dimitrios (Jim) Michalopoulos, along with drummer Tom "Dibi" Di Biase and later, bassist Zoë Alexa, the group formed in Adelaide before relocating to Melbourne in the 2010s, developing a sound that blends dark psychedelia and classic rock influences.
+They released their debut EP, An EP Called Night, in 2017.
 Their first full-length album, Levitator, was released in 2024 and received positive reviews from Australian and international music media.

 History

 Early career

 Society of Beggars formed in Adelaide before relocating to Melbourne, drawn to the city's alternative music scene.
 Yianni and Jim Michalopoulos are the sons of Mick Michalopoulos, guitarist and vocalist of the 1980s Adelaide band Vertical Hold.

 Their early influences included acts such as The Doors, Tom Waits, and Nick Cave and the Bad Seeds.
 In 2017, the band released their debut EP, An EP Called Night, produced by Lindsay Gravina at Birdland Studios.